ablucher/The-Cancer-Targetome/README.md

 Pharmacology, and BindingDB.

 ### Data Availability and Use
-Contingent upon receiving permission and/or clarification from [Therapeutic Targets Database](http://bidd.nus.edu.sg/group/cjttd/), this work is made available to you under the [Creative Commons Attribution Non-Commercial Share Alike 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/legalcode).
+Contingent upon receiving permission and/or clarification from [Therapeutic Targets Database](http://bidd.nus.edu.sg/group/cjttd/), the contents of the Cancer Targetome are made available to you under the [Creative Commons Attribution Non-Commercial Share Alike 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/legalcode).
 For commercial use, please contact us.
+The Cancer Targetome database is made available under the [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/1.0/).
+Source code is made available under the [GNU General Public License 3.0](https://opensource.org/licenses/GPL-3.0).

 ### Citations
 Evidence-Based Precision Oncology with the Cancer Targetome.
 Blucher, A.S., Choonoo, G., Kulesz-Martin, M., Wu, G., McWeeney, S.K.
 (Manuscript in preparation)